 Like the Nest thermostats, the Ecobee 4 takes about 30 minutes to install.
 However, unlike the Nest, which needs no C-wire, you’ll need to use the included Power Extender Kit if you have no common wire.

 In the end, the biggest difference between Nest and Ecobee is the learning vs sensors functionality.
 Nest learns your behavior and adjust temperature to suit.
 Ecobee uses remote sensors to track occupancy and adjust temperature, no learning involved.
-In the end, most reviewers tend to side with Nest, but if you’re an Apple fanatic, the Ecobee is probably the way to go.Learn More – Check Price on Amazon
+In the end, most reviewers tend to side with Nest, but if you’re an Apple fanatic, the Ecobee is probably the way to go.Learn More & Buy Now at Amazon

 If you’ve ever bought a cheap thermostat at Home Depot, you probably know Honeywell.
 They’re the queen of the ‘non-smart’ thermostat market, but with the Honeywell Lyric T5 they’re trying to make in-roads into this quickly growing market.